JerryLIU-Junzhe/rces-final-project/README.md

 ### Goal & Scientific Question

-1. Examine how global Mixed Layer Depth (MLD) pattern of my Mixed Layer Depth (MLD) algorithm similar to or different from those of existing methods.
+1. Examine consistency in results of MLD algorithms (actively using ones)

 2. Learn to process metadata in clouds with Dask.